314a/rr-r-publication/README.md

 **3. Edit the YAML metadata:** The YAML metadata lets you control a few things about how to render the output document.
 Change the author name from _Pie Bear_ to your own name (or your favorite alias!).
 Now we want the document to display today's date.
 It is possible to include inline R expressions such as ``` `r Sys.Date()` ``` in the YAML metadata.
 So let's replace `date: "19 August 2016"` with ```date: "`r Sys.Date()`" ```.

 The _output_ argument allows to specify the output document and various options.
-To render a _word document_ instead of a _html document_ we replace the output `output: html_document` with `output: word_document`.
+To render a _Word document_ instead of an _HTML document_ we replace the output `output: html_document` with `output: word_document`.
 In RStudio you can specify some of the _output options_, you find this menu -- a cogwheel -- to the right of the knit button.
 By changing them you'll see that the YAML metadata changes accordingly in the RMarkdown document.
-Type `?html_document` or `?word_document` in the R console to find more information on the available metadata arguments or consult the online documentation [HTML Documents](http://rmarkdown.rstudio.com/html_document_format.html), [Word Documents](http://rmarkdown.rstudio.com/word_document_format.html).
+Type `?html_document` or `?word_document` in the R console to find more information on the available metadata arguments or consult the online documentation for [HTML Documents](http://rmarkdown.rstudio.com/html_document_format.html) and [Word Documents](http://rmarkdown.rstudio.com/word_document_format.html).

     ---
     title: "RMarkdown Minimal Example"